 Introduction to Postgres Connect to Database

 While operating any database, the first and the most step after installation of pre-requisites is to connect to the database.
-While connecting to the database, there are various GUI’s or interfaces that we can use.
+While connecting to the database, we can use various GUIs or interfaces.
 In the case of the PostgreSQL database, the most used method to interact with is through the command line using psql.
-Other than this there is an IDE called pgadmin which can be used for the same.
-While using databases in any application, we need to use APIs to connect to database.
-In this article, we will see how we can connect to the Postgres database using psql and then to a java application using JDBC APIs.
+In addition, you can use an IDE called pgAdmin for the same purpose.
+While using databases in any application, we need to use APIs to connect to the database.
+In this article, we will see how to connect to the Postgres database using psql and then to a Java application using JDBC APIs.

 Connecting to Postgres using psql –